 Chitral is nestled between the Hindu Kush mountain range.
 The Kalash people, an indigenous and special tribe, lives in these lovely valleys.
-The area’s mesmerising scenery, the meadows, and the distinctive architecture of the houses make this a worthwhile destination to visit.
+The area’s mesmerizing scenery, the meadows, and the distinctive architecture of the houses make this a worthwhile destination to visit.
 Among the Kalasha Valleys, Bamburet is the most well-known.
 However, if you want to learn more about the Kalasha community, visit Rumboor and Birir.
 The liberal Kalash people are said to be descended from Alexander the Great’s troops.
 If you’re visiting in May, don’t forget the annual Chilam Joshi feast.

 It’s no secret that the residents of Hunza are liberal, friendly, and welcoming.
 Hunza, located in the Karakoram Mountain Range, is home to a number of vibrant and beautiful villages Orchards, glaciers, a canal, wooden bridges, and meadows surrounded by rocky, snow-capped mountains are only a few of the sights.
-Duikar, a remote village perched above the river, offers a hypnotic sunset.
+Duiker, a remote village perched above the river, offers a hypnotic sunset.
 From the tops of the Altit and Baltit forts, take in the breathtaking views.
-Alternatively, actually walk along Hunza’s lovely streets and mingle with the locals.
+Alternatively, actually, walk along Hunza’s lovely streets and mingle with the locals.
 Many hotels, restaurants, and shops can be found in Karimabad, the valley’s largest commercial hub.
 Before you go, sample some delectable local cuisines and browse the shops for lovely handicrafts.

 Peshawar, located northwest of Islamabad, is a lovely city with a heritage going back to the Mughal Empire in the 17th century.
 Tourists flock to this area for its historical sites, shopping bazaars, and cuisine.
 Simply stroll through Peshawar’s streets and markets, and dine in Namak Mandi on the popular Charsi Tikka.
 If you like lamb meat, the traditional Dum pukht dish is a must-try.
-Peshawar’s mediaeval charm has been restored.
+Peshawar’s medieval charm has been restored.
 The Bala Hisar Fort and its fortifications seem to be keeping an eye on the traffic on the popular GT Road.
 This fort was constructed in 1562 and served as the royal residence of the Afghan Durrani dynasty.

 Peshawar Museum, Buddhist Stupas, Khyber Pass, and Jamrud Fort are among the city’s historical sites.
 When it comes to shopping, Peshawar offers a wide range of high-end products at low prices.
 This city has it all, from popular Afghan carpets in Shuba Chowk to gemstones in Namak Mandi to Peshawari Chappals in Jehangir Pura Market (Jahangirpura Bazaar).
 Shopping fans can also pay a visit to the historic Qissa Khwani Bazaar.

-The stunning Gojal Valley is located 20 kilometres north of Hunza on the Karakoram Highway.
+The stunning Gojal Valley is located 20 kilometers north of Hunza on the Karakoram Highway.
 Gojal is a beautiful region in China’s Xinjiang province, with spectacular lakes, rugged mountains, glaciers, and scenic villages.
 You’ll arrive at the popular Attabad Lake in Shishkat village after driving north through some mountain tunnels.
-There’s a lake among the rocky mountains that developed when a section of a neighbouring mountain fell down, blocking the river’s flow.
+There’s a lake among the rocky mountains that developed when a section of a neighboring mountain fell down, blocking the river’s flow.
 This lake, known for its blue waters, is a great spot for Instagram photos, jet skiing, and boating.